imr-framework/spiral-fmri/README.md

 # spiral-fMRI
+This project presents a spiral-based functional Magnetic Resonance Imaging (fMRI) sequence.
+It allows dynamic T2* weighed contrast with a high temporal resolution and shorter total acquisition time.5

+This Pulseq version is a "translation" of the original one based in TOPPE and it demonstrates the feasibility of porting sequences between these two open-source and vendor-independent frameworks.
+It has also been implemented in a cross-vendor manner.

+Check the [Wiki](https://github.com/imr-framework/spiral-fmri/wiki) for more information.
-# Dependencies
+## Dependencies
-# Demo
+## Demo
-# Contributing and Community guidelines
+## Contributing and Community guidelines
-# References
+## References

 **Please note:** You need to install Pulseq interpreter on your system before running any Pulseq sequence.
 Visit their [GitHub page](http://pulseq.github.io/) for more information